Recipes ยป Main Dishes ยป Ground Turkey and Spelt Skillet

 This Ground Turkey Spelt Skillet recipe is quick, easy, healthy and absolutely delicious.

-A couple of years ago, I decided that I was going to expand our whole grain horizon, and tried farro in my Farro with Mushrooms and Thyme recipe.
+A couple of years ago, I decided that I was going to expand our whole grain horizon, and tried farro in my Farro with Mushrooms recipe.

 John loved it which is usually a true test for me.